 Co-founder of Hola, Ofer Vilenski, has defended this setup.
 He explained that Hola has never hidden how the service works:

 ‘We have always made it clear that Hola is built for the user and with the user in mind.
 We’ve explained the technical aspects of it in our FAQ and have always advertised in our FAQ the ability to pay for non-commercial use.’

-This basically means that Hola is selling the bandwith of every one of its almost 10 million users, for most almost certainly without either their knowledge of consent.
+This means that Hola is selling the bandwidth of every one of its almost 10 million users.
+Most almost certainly without either their knowledge or consent.
 A Brendan notes,

 ‘[Hola boasts] more than 9,761,015 exit nodes on their website, and based on what I saw in the past week I have no reason to doubt it.
 The only silver lining is their greed: they charge $20/GB to use lines that cost them nothing, their software simply mooches off of the unfortunate users who have installed the proprietary Hola software… Hola is the most unethical VPN I have ever seen.’